 Access Control Lists

-Restrict access to services and resources with the ACL feature of Membrane Monitor and Service Proxy.
-An ACL file allows a fine grained configuration of permissions.
+Restrict access to services and resources with the ACL feature of Membrane API Gateway.
+An ACL file allows a fine-grained configuration of permissions.

 - Fine grained access control